 Summary

-Disclaimer: If you are concerned about your blood pressure, it is best to speak to your doctor.
-They can advise on the best way to manage your blood pressure.
+If you are concerned about your blood pressure, it is best to speak to your doctor or physician as they can advise on the best way to manage it, either through use of medication or by adjusting lifestyle habits.

 Sources: